MiladArbabi/iExpens/README.md

 # iExpens
+An android application created through scrum methods using Java language and firebase as our database Android studio was used as the IDE to develop this project

 ## Expense Manager
 A digital mobile wallet which helps to manage daily expenses.
 It provides overview of monthly expenses.